randa-mu/blocklock-js/README.md

 2. On-Chain Interaction:

-    * Call the relevant function in the user contract (with the encrypted data and block number used for off-chain encryption) to create an on-chain timelock request.
-In this example, the function called in the user contract is `createTimelockRequest` which creates a timelock request and stores the encrypted data and request Id.
+    * Call the appropriate function in the user contract with the encrypted data and the block number used during off-chain encryption.
+In this example, the function `createTimelockRequest` is called, which creates a timelock request, stores the encrypted data, and generates a request ID.

 3. Decryption:

-    * After the specified block number, the on-chain timelock contract will trigger a callback function calling the user's contract with the decryption key and the user's contract calls the decrypt function in the BlocklockSender contract using the provided decryption key for on-chain decryption.
+    * After the specified block number, the on-chain timelock contract triggers a callback to the user's contract, providing the decryption key.
+The user's contract then calls the `decrypt` function in the `BlocklockSender` contract to perform on-chain decryption using the provided decryption key.

 ### Supported Data Types